hollyouellette/School_District_Analysis/README.md

 # School District Analysis
 ## Overview of School District Analysis

 In this assignment the task at hand was to assist Maria, the chief data scientist for a city school district.
-In this project, we performed analysis on multiple datasets containing stats on school funding, student reading and writing standardized test scores as well as other information about the schools they attend.
-In this analysis the data was aggregate to showcase trends in school performance to ultimately assist the assist School Board and Super Intendent in making decisions regarding the school budgets and prioroties.
+Wwe performed analysis on multiple datasets containing stats on student reading and writing standardized test scores, school funding and other information about the schools that the students attend.
+In this analysis the data was aggregated to showcase trends in school performance to ultimately assist the School Board and Super Intendent in making decisions regarding the school budgets and prioroties.

 ## Results

 ### How is the district summary affected?
 **District Summary**
 <img align="left" src="https://github.com/hollyouellette/School_District_Analysis/blob/main/Analysis/District_Summary.png">
-  - The average Reading and Math scores for the School District were passing grades (over 70%).
+  - The average Reading and Math scores for this school district were passing grades (over 70%).
   - On average, students in this school district score higher on the Reading standardized test versus Math.
-  - While a signicant percentage of students passed each of the Math or Reading standardized tests, significantly less students in this district passed both standardized tests (all indicated by the **% Overall Passing** column)
+  - While a signicant percentage of students passed either on of the Math or Reading standardized tests, significantly less students in this district passed both standardized tests (all indicated by the **% Overall Passing** column).

 ### How is the school summary affected?
 **School Summary**
 <img align="left" src="https://github.com/hollyouellette/School_District_Analysis/blob/main/Analysis/School_Summary.png">
-  - Charter schools have smaller student populations than the District Schools
+  - Charter schools have smaller student populations than the District Schools:
     - _**District School Total Students Range:**_ 2739 - 4976
     - _**Charter School Total Students Range:**_ 427 - 2283
   - Charter schools have a significantly higher % Overall Passing than the District Schools.